 The kindest and most meaningful thing that anyone ever says to me is: Your mother would be proud of you.
 Finding a way in my grief to become the woman who my mother raised me to be is the most important way I have honored my mother.
 It has been the greatest salve to my sorrow.
 Cheryl Strayed

-You would be turning 98 this October.
-A very great age, as you used to say, and yet 98 is still four years short of the age you intended to reach.
+You would be turning 99 this October.
+A very great age, as you used to say, and yet 99 is still three years short of the age you intended to reach.
 With both Dad and your mother living to be 102 years old, how could you not expect to get there, too?
 After all, you had just embarked on your latest project – reading a biography of every president.
-When you died five years ago at the age of 92, I found biographies of George Washington, John Quincy Adams and Thomas Jefferson on your desk.
+When you died six years ago at the age of 92, I found biographies of George Washington, John Quincy Adams and Thomas Jefferson on your desk.

 Your health had markedly declined over the past year, but after each hospitalization, you defied the doctors’ expectations, returning to live on your own in the cheerful green San Jose house I grew up in and reclaiming the activities you loved so much – twice a week strength training, memoir writing and watercolor classes, lunch with friends, driving yourself around town.

 There was nothing about that final hospital stay or the daily conversations with the hematologist that gave any hint you wouldn’t recover fully, just as you had before.
 Despite being anemic, constipated by the pain meds and bedridden for a week, you gently pushed me aside with your left hand when I tried to take the lead with the doctors.
-Sitting upright in the lumpy hospital bed, spine straight, voice steady and sure, you made it clear to all of us who remained in charge.
+Sitting upright in the lumpy hospital bed, spine straight, voice steady, you made it clear to everyone in the room who was in charge.

 A few days later, when I brought you home, you urged me to return to Sacramento, saying that Dan and Molly needed me, assuring me that all you needed was a little rest and you would be fine.
 Before I left, I made you promise that you wouldn’t send your caregiver Alga home after a few hours as you had in the past.